EzehCL/Copywriting-Portfolio/README.md

 Ready to grow your business online?
 Contact us today to discuss your marketing goals.

+### Project 6: SEO Articles
+- Skincare Article
+Title: 5 Effective Skincare Routines for Oily Skin in Nigeria

+Oily skin can be frustrating—especially in Nigeria’s hot and humid climate.
+Excess oil often leads to clogged pores, acne breakouts, and a constant shiny appearance.
+The good news?
+With the right skincare routine, you can control oil and maintain healthy, glowing skin.

+1. Use a Gentle Cleanser Twice Daily
+Start and end your day with a mild, oil-free cleanser.
+This removes dirt, sweat, and excess oil without stripping your skin.

+2. Apply a Toner
+A good toner helps tighten pores and reduce oil production.
+Look for ingredients like witch hazel or niacinamide.

+3. Moisturize (Yes, You Need It!)
+Skipping moisturizer can actually make your skin produce more oil.
+Use a lightweight, non-comedogenic moisturizer.

+4. Use Sunscreen Daily
+The Nigerian sun is intense.
+Use an oil-free SPF 30+ sunscreen to protect your skin and prevent damage.

+5. Exfoliate 2–3 Times a Week
+Exfoliating removes dead skin cells and prevents clogged pores.
+Avoid over-exfoliating to prevent irritation.

+Final Thoughts
+Consistency is key.
+With the right routine, oily skin can be managed effectively, giving you a fresh, confident look every day.

+2. Real Estate Article (Local Business Content)
+Title: Why You Should Invest in Land in Rivers State Now

+Land investment in Rivers State is quickly becoming one of the smartest financial decisions you can make today.
+With rapid development and increasing demand, property values are rising steadily.

+1. Fast-Growing Development Areas
+Areas like Etche, Obio-Akpor, and Eleme are experiencing rapid infrastructure growth, making them hotspots for future investment.

+2. Affordable Entry Prices
+Compared to Lagos or Abuja, land in Rivers State is still relatively affordable, allowing investors to enter the market early.

+3. Flexible Payment Plans
+Many real estate companies now offer installment payment options, making land ownership easier than ever.

+4. Secure Documentation
+Genuine land comes with verified documents such as Deed of Assignment and Survey Plan, ensuring your investment is safe.

+5. High Return on Investment
+As development continues, land value appreciates significantly over time, giving you excellent returns.

+Conclusion
+Whether you plan to build or resell, investing in land today positions you for financial growth tomorrow.

+3. Digital Marketing Article (Professional/Tech Sample)

+Title: What Is SEO Content Writing and Why Does It Matter?

+In today’s digital world, having an online presence is not enough—you need visibility.
+This is where SEO content writing comes in.

+What Is SEO Content Writing?
+SEO (Search Engine Optimization) content writing is the process of creating content that ranks on search engines like Google.

+Why It Matters
+Increases Website Traffic: Higher rankings bring more visitors Builds Authority: Quality content establishes trust Boosts Sales: More traffic can lead to more conversions

+Key Elements of SEO Writing
+Keyword research
+Engaging headlines
+Proper formatting
+Internal and external linking
+High-quality, valuable content

+Final Thoughts
+SEO content writing is a powerful tool for businesses looking to grow online.
+When done correctly, it drives consistent, long-term results.

 # Education
 - Fontys University of Applied Sciences, Eindhoven, The Netherlands		|		                                      	2019 – 2023